Name of the project: Preventing and mitigating farmed bivalve diseases

 Context: European shellfish industry enjoys a quite privileged ranking at the world level.
 The social impact of this sector (8000 companies, mostly micro enterprises) is undeniable.
 The European production is not very diversified and mostly relies on mussels, oysters and scallops, which are produced at an industrial level.
 Over the recent years, this sector has grown more slowly than others, because of its dependency towards the environmental quality and the emergence of diseases, which affect the sustainability of the production.

-General mission: VIVALDI aims at increasing the sustainability and competitiveness of the European shellfish industry.
+General mission: Increasing the sustainability and competitiveness of the European shellfish industry.

 Objectives: To achieve this mission, the project will aim at improving the understanding of the diseases and developing practical solutions to prevent, control and manage them.

 - A number of defence mechanisms developed by the shells to fight against the diseases have been identified and described;

 - Researchers can already select disease-resistant animals.